-INN Pro ject Timeline Launch & oject Period Evaluation & Startup - , Dissemination MHSOAC Approval Contract Negotiations Board of Supervisors Approval Hire staff Establish Quarterly Collaborative Meetings Establish subcommittees to develop joint protocols regarding: Program referrals and screening processes House levels and transfers between levels Integrated and coordinated service expectations On-site partner activities Open 1- 2 new houses Develop Evaluation Plan Develop research protocols Consumer input/review Open 3-5 new houses Begin placing consumers in Level 1 and Level 2 houses according to stage of recovery Begin Client Choice Program Establish nofail protocols for moving clients up and down the housing continuum Establish evaluation sub- committee Begin baseline data collection Year End Goal: Open additional 4-6 houses Open at least one level 3 house Expand consumer choice programming to include classes, activities, and programming from a range of CBO partners Begin negotiations with Housing Authority for expedited Housing Choice Vouchers for program graduates Establish data sharing protocols with UC Davis between health and justice partners Complete secure project database Open additional 4-6 houses Operate at least three Level 3 Recovery Houses.
+INN Pro ject Timeline Launch & , oject Period Evaluation & Startup Dissemination MHSOAC Approval Contract Negotiations Board of Supervisors Approval Hire staff Establish Quarterly Collaborative Meetings Establish subcommittees to develop joint protocols regarding: Program referrals and screening processes House levels and transfers between levels Integrated and coordinated service expectations On-site partner activities Open 1- 2 new houses Develop Evaluation Plan Develop research protocols Consumer input/review Open 3-5 new houses Begin placing consumers in Level 1 and Level 2 houses according to stage of recovery Begin Client Choice Program Establish no- fail protocols for moving clients up and down the housing continuum Establish evaluation sub- committee Begin baseline data collection Open additional 4-6 houses Open at least one level 3 house Expand consumer choice programming to include classes, activities, and programming from a range of CBO partners Begin negotiations with Housing Authority for expedited Housing Choice Vouchers for program graduates Establish data sharing protocols with UC Davis between health and justice partners Complete secure project database Open additional 4-6 houses Operate at least three Level 3 Recovery Houses.
 Begin graduating clients from the initial cohort.
 Complete evaluation report of Lessons Learned / Recommendation s from the Start- up period by 11/15/2020.
 Review housing levels and revise program design based on lessons learned.
 Modify polies and procedures as appropriate.
-Revise evaluation tools and protocols as appropriate Complete evaluation report of Preliminary Outcomes Develop Client and Program Sustainability Plan Document actual financial model Convene key partners to review costs and program needs Identify partner or other funding for program continuity "Graduate" at least two households into Level 4 homes Conclude consumer data collection.
+Revise evaluation tools and protocols as appropriate Year End Goal: 12-18 houses in Complete evaluation report of Preliminary Outcomes Develop Client and Program Sustainability Plan Document actual financial model Convene key partners to review costs and program needs Identify partner or other funding for program continuity "Graduate" at least two households into Level 4 homes Conclude consumer data collection.
 Budget recommendation is made for continued program funding in FY 22/23 Continuity of Care Plans developed for clients remaining in the program.
-Final evaluation reports are completed Final Outcomes Report Cost / Benefit Analysis Findings are presented to community partners and stakeholders Reports are submitted to the MHSOAC and posted for Public Review.
+Final evaluation reports are completed Final evaluation reports are completed Final Outcomes Report Cost / Benefit Analysis Findings are presented to community partners and stakeholders Reports are submitted to the MHSOAC and posted for Public Review.
 Press Release is sent to local news outlets of project completion.
-UC Davis and BHS staff present findings in at least one conference convened by MHSOAC, DHCS, or CIBH. of evaluation plan o IRB approval of the evaluation plan 6 houses in operation, 30 clients have housing and are receiving routine mental Year End Goal: 10-12 houses are in operation, at least 50 clients are receiving routine mental operation, 90-100 clients have received program services and are engaged in routine mental health Year End Goal: At least two houses are occupied by clients that pay a portion of the rent through their own Year End Goal: Disseminate evaluation and research findings to stakeholders and throughout 1/1/18 - 6/30/18 health services.
-7/1/18 - 6/30/19 health services.
-7/1/19 - 6/30/20 services.
-7/1/20 - 6/30/21 income.
-7/1/21 - 6/30/22 California.
-7/1/22 - 12/31/22 b) Provide a brief explanation of how the project's timeframe will allow sufficient time for project implementation, operations, evaluation, determination of continuation, and communication of results and lessons learned.
+UC Davis and BHS staff present findings in at least one conference convened by MHSOAC, DHCS, or CIBH. of evaluation plan 6 houses in operation, 30 Year End Goal: 10-12 houses are operation, 90-100 clients have Year End Goal: At least two houses Year End Goal: Disseminate IRB approval clients have in operation, at received program are occupied by evaluation and of the evaluation housing and are receiving least 50 clients are receiving services and are engaged in routine clients that pay a portion of the rent research findings to stakeholders plan routine mental routine mental mental health through their own and throughout health services. health services. services. income.
+California.
+1/1/18 - 7/1/18 - 7/1/19 - 7/1/20 - 7/1/21 - 7/1/22 - 6/30/18 6/30/19 6/30/20 6/30/21 6/30/22 12/31/22 b) Provide a brief explanation of how the project's timeframe will allow sufficient time for project implementation, operations, evaluation, determination of continuation, and communication of results and lessons learned.